 Cash Transfers: You Send A 1099-NEC

-That means all transactions done using these platforms require a 1099-NECto be filed.
+That means all transactions done using these platforms require a 1099-to be filed.

-These are simply “money transfer services” and not actual merchant services.
+These are simply “money transfer services” and not actual merchant services account.

 - even bank Bill Pay

 There is a huge difference in that money transfer services are supposed to be for personal use, where merchant services are for business payments.

 If you aren’t giving your tax info to a system, then it is not going to send your partners a 1099-K, which in turn means you must complete a 1099-NEC for all payments made to those who qualify!

 Don’t be fooled by services that allow you to fund your account with a credit card, however.